ibm-cloud-docs/vpc/block_storage_is_create.md

 4. In the side panel, click the down arrow under **Block volumes** and select **Create a data volume**.
 The side panel expands with fields to define the volume.
 For more information about these fields, see table 1.

 5. Optionally, import a snapshot and use its details to create the new volume.
-For more information about creating a data volume from a snapshot for an existing instance, see [this topic](/docs/vpc?topic=vpc-snapshots-vpc-restore&interface=ui#snapshots-vpc-create-from-vol-ui).
+For more information, see [Create a data volume from a snapshot for an existing virtual server instance with the UI](/docs/vpc?topic=vpc-snapshots-vpc-restore&interface=ui#snapshots-vpc-create-from-vol-ui).

 6. When you're finished defining the volume, click **Save**.
 The volume is created and attached to the instance.
 You're returned to the instance details page.
 The new volume is shown in the list of storage volumes.